Survey Results - Trainee feedback on Fladgate LLP

 What we’re looking for: We look for the best.
 We value academic ability, previous work experience and relevant extra-curricular activities.
 We seek candidates who demonstrate high levels of commercial awareness and business acumen, enthusiasm and leadership potential.

-Perks: A generous holiday allowance of 26 days, new business bonus, fee-earner bonus, staff introduction bonus, life assurance and access to the YuLife wellbeing app, group income protection, private medical insurance, employee assistance programme, free online GP service, contributory pension, season ticket loan, corporate gym membership loan, cycle2work, private dental, eye test vouchers and free weekly personal training and yoga sessions.
+Perks: A generous holiday allowance of 26 days, staff introduction bonus, life assurance and access to the YuLife wellbeing app, group income protection, private medical insurance, employee assistance programme, free online GP service, contributory pension, season ticket loan, corporate gym membership loan, cycle2work, private dental, eye test vouchers and free weekly personal training and yoga sessions.
 We also have a ‘dress for your day’ policy which allows smart-casual wear in the office to suit your schedule when you have no external meetings.

-Sponsorship: GDL and LPC course fees sponsorship, maintenance loan of £6,000 (£5,000 outside London) for those studying a sponsored GDL or LPC.
+Sponsorship: GDL, LPC and SQE course fees sponsorship, maintenance loan of £6,000 (£5,000 outside London) for those studying a sponsored GDL, LPC or SQE.